Blessed Brother James Miller '66, M'74

 Brother James was only 37 when he was shot and killed as he was mending a wall outside of a school where he worked in Huehuetenango, Guatemala in 1982.
 He was approached by three men, who shot him several times before fleeing; and they were never brought to justice.
 It is suspected that Brother James was killed because he and the other Brothers fought to keep their young students from being forced into the military.

 Pope Francis recognized the martyrdom of Brother James Miller, FSC, on Thursday, Nov.
 8, 2018.
 The Vatican announced that Pope Francis approved a decree recognizing Brother James died as a martyr.
 Brother James will be the first De La Salle Christian Brother from the United States to be beatified.
-The date of his beatification ceremony will be held this fall in Guatemala.
+His beautification was held in 2019 in Guatemala.

 As a martyr, Brother James must have one miracle posthumously attributed to him to reach the next (and final) level toward official sainthood, which is canonization.